traefik/traefik/docs/content/routing/routers/index.md

 !!! note "HTTPS & ACME"

     In the current version, with [ACME](../../https-tls/acme.md) enabled, automatic certificate generation will apply to every router declaring a TLS section.
-    In the near future, options will be available to enable fine-grain control of the TLS parameters.

 !!! note "Passthrough"

     On TCP routers, you can configure a passthrough option so that Traefik doesn't terminate the TLS connection.